arcs-njit-edu/docs/docs/migration/lochness_filesystem.md

 ### `/research` Directory

-The `/research` directory from Lochness will be available on Wulver as `/research`.
+The `/research` directory from Lochness will be mounted on Wulver as `/research`.
 This ensures that users can seamlessly access their research-related files and data in the familiar directory structure.
-Any content, including subdirectories and files, within `/research` on Lochness will be migrated to the corresponding location on Wulver.
+All content, including subdirectories and files, within `/research` on Lochness will be avaialble on the same location on Wulver.

 ### Home Directories